-The OSH Act guarantees to US workers that they will be informed of their rights and responsibilities in the workplace.
+The OSH Act guarantees US workers that they will be informed of their rights and responsibilities in the workplace.
 This part of OSHA compliance is accomplished by simply posting OSHA 3165, OSHA’s free workplace poster.
 It should be displayed somewhere that it is visible to both current and potential employees.

 2. Train managers, supervisors, and employees.

-Any OSHA best practices guide would be incomplete without discussion of training.
+Any OSHA best practices guide would be incomplete without a discussion of training.
 Make sure that everyone in the workplace is performing their jobs correctly if you want to avoid accidents.
 Those who work for your company should know about hazards and how to control them.
 They should clearly understand the tools and materials involved in their jobs.

 Federally recommended strategies to help with OSHA training include these actions:

 - Be certain that your management leadership knows how they are responsible for health and safety.
-These professionals also need to know how to ensure the accountability of the team who report to them.
+These professionals also need to know how to ensure the accountability of the team who reports to them.

 - Provide training for supervisors so that they know all the employee hazards.
 They should provide fast refreshers to remind personnel of key training principles, and they should take disciplinary action as needed.

 - Confirm that your employee training has covered all possible hazards on your worksite.
-Check that you have advised everyone on your workforce of protections, and make sure that your staff has a thorough comprehension of critical training information.
+Check that you have advised everyone in your workforce of protections, and make sure that your staff has a thorough comprehension of critical training information.